-Project/Program CDF Funding Budgeted
+Project/Program CDF Budgeted

-Business Development \$1,300,000
+Business Development \$100,000

-Project Development (Real Estate Development, Housing and Mixed Use) \$275,000
+Project Development \$100,000

-Homebuyer Assistance \$150,000

-Homebuyer Training \$50,000
+Homebuyer Assistance \$50,000

-Celebrate City Living \$25,000

-TOTAL \$1,800,000
+TOTAL \$250,00

-If appropriate, describe publically owned land or property located within the jurisdiction that may be used to address the needs identified in the plan
+If appropriate, describe publicly owned land or property located within the jurisdiction that may be used to address the needs identified in the plan

-The City has a robust program to monitor the status and physical condition of vacant structures located throughout the City.
+The City has a robust program overseen by the Division of Code Enforcement to monitor the status and physical condition of vacant structures located throughout the city.
 If a structure is vacant, it could be acquired by the City, demolished, and the land used to meet the needs identified in the plan.
-Or, the City partners with the Rochester Land Bank and the Rochester Housing Development Fund Corporation (RHDFC), an affiliate of the Greater Rochester Housing Partnership (GRHP's), for the HOME Rochester program, or other development partners, to rehabilitate formerly vacant structures and make them available for affordable homeownership and rental opportunities.
+Or, the City partners with the Rochester Land Bank Corporation and the Rochester Housing Development Fund Corporation (RHDFC), an affiliate of the Greater Rochester Housing Partnership (GRHP), for the HOME Rochester program, or other development partners, to rehabilitate formerly vacant structures and make them available for affordable homeownership and rental opportunities.

-The City also has a robust program for monitoring, maintaining, and strategically disposing of Cityowned vacant land, which is often offered for sale through Requests For Proposals processes to identify development partners for strategic scattered site as well as larger scale affordable and mixed income housing and mixed-use development.
+The City also has a robust program for monitoring, maintaining, and strategically disposing of Cityowned vacant land, which is often offered for sale through Requests for Proposal processes to identify development partners for strategic scattered site as well as larger scale affordable and mixed income housing and mixed-use development.